Terenceyuyue/varFEM/README.md

 We consider three forms of variational problems.
   - The first and the second are commonly used in linear elastic problems in the form of strain and/or stress tensors.
-  - The third is just a variant of the second one with Laplacian replacing the strain tensors.
+  - The third is just a variant of the second one with Laplacian replacing the strain tensors (named Navier form).
   - For each formulation, sparse assembling indices and detailed explanation are given.

 For the first two formulations,  “Neumann”  boundary conditions and Dirichlet boundary conditions are applied.